 Ephesians 5:25 For husbands, this means love your wives, just as Christ loved the church.
 He gave up his life for her…

 If men don’t get their relationship with God right, there will be nothing left to spill over into their relationships with wife and kids.
 That’s why mentoring and men’s groups are so important.
-Develop the habits of praying, reading God’s Word, and mentoring others to strengthen your connection with God.
+Develop the habits of praying, reading scripture, and mentoring others to strengthen your connection with God.

 Proverbs 27:17 As iron sharpens iron, so a friend sharpens a friend.

-It’s not too late for men to step up and start taking point.
+It’s not too late for men to step up and start taking the lead.
 Make a fresh commitment to connect with God, your kids, and your wife – and neutralize the strategy of the enemy to tear you down and take you away from your home.

 - Watch the video together or invite someone to summarize the topic.